kopecmartin/carRegisterOnBlockchain/README.md

 ### What would the system based on blockchain change?
-The process of transferring an ownership would become more transparent
+The process of transferring an ownership would become more transparent.

 #### Advantages:
 - trust in the car's history (its mileage, country of origin, ...)